gallofeliz/js-libs/README.md

 - Update neDB with https://www.npmjs.com/package/@seald-io/nedb or other (LOKI ?)
 - See to generate from API openAPI doc (exclude internal routes, generate an enpoint with json/yaml openAPI and one with UI)
-- See jobs/process/others abort(abortController?) on res.close (http), maybe outputStream closes for process ; maybe a mechanism on httpServer for global
 - Add uid on logs for example for process
 - Better mapping with json schema for config and env (for example DOOR_OPENVALUE should match door.openValue)
-- http server : auto format output ? (json etc) depending on request supported type
 - http server : special public role replaces required auth ?

 ## Dev